Miami, Florida Port Guide

 Overview

 Miami is a vibrant city known for its stunning beaches, diverse culture, and lively nightlife.
-With its Art Deco architecture and rich Latin influences, it offers a unique blend of relaxation and excitement, making it a must-visit destination for cruise passengers.
+With its unique blend of Latin American influences and modern attractions, it offers a rich experience that captivates visitors.

 Getting Around

-Cruise passengers can easily access downtown Miami and South Beach via taxis or rideshare services, which are readily available at the cruise terminal.
-Many popular attractions are also within walking distance, making it convenient to explore the area.
+Cruise passengers can easily access downtown Miami and South Beach via taxis or rideshare services, as these areas are just a short drive from the cruise terminal.
+Alternatively, some attractions are within walking distance, making it convenient for those who prefer to explore on foot.

 Top Things to Do